Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Identifying Socially Optimal Behavior: IRL via Revealed Preferences

 \section{Identifying Socially Optimal Behavior: IRL via Revealed Preferences}

-This section presents our first main result (Theorem~\ref{thm:MA_Af}), which gives necessary and sufficient conditions for a dataset of observed constraint sets and mixed-strategies to be consistent with social optimality \eqref{eq:sodef}.
-Theorem~\ref{thm:MA_Af} generalizes the results in \cite{cherchye2011revealed}, \cite{forges2009afriat}, as follows. \cite{forges2009afriat} extends Afriat's Theorem \cite{afriat1967construction} by providing necessary and sufficient conditions for a dataset of \textit{non-linearly} constrained responses to be consistent with utility maximization. \cite{cherchye2011revealed} provides conditions for a dataset of \textit{linearly} constrained \textit{multi-agent} responses are consistent with multi-objective optimization (Pareto-optimality).
-Here we combine the two approaches to provide necessary and sufficient conditions for a dataset of non-linearly constrained multi-agent responses to be consistent with social optimality (multi-objective optimization).
+This section presents our first main result (Theorem~\ref{thm:MA_Af}), which gives necessary and sufficient conditions for a dataset of observed nonlinear constraint sets and mixed-strategies to be consistent with social optimality \eqref{eq:sodef}.
+Theorem~\ref{thm:MA_Af} generalizes the results in \cite{cherchye2011revealed}, \cite{forges2009afriat}. \cite{forges2009afriat} extends Afriat's Theorem \cite{afriat1967construction} by providing necessary and sufficient conditions for a dataset of \textit{non-linearly} constrained responses to be consistent with utility maximization. \cite{cherchye2011revealed} provides conditions for a dataset of \textit{linearly} constrained \textit{multi-agent} responses are consistent with multi-objective optimization (Pareto-optimality). as follows.
+We combine the two approaches to provide necessary and sufficient conditions for a dataset of \textit{non-linearly} constrained \textit{multi-agent} responses to be consistent with social optimality (multi-objective optimization).
 This is a nontrivial extension and is of independent interest.
-We will be able to to apply these conditions to the general mechanism design setting.
+This is the key construction that allows us to define our Pareto gap loss function, and thus to achieve the mechanism design setting in our nonparametric utility framework.